Smoothness of compact horizons: Introduction

 The existence of Lorentzian cobordisms when no geometrical conditions are imposed is essentially a problem of differential topology.
 It is equivalent to the existence of a cobordism with a vector field with a prescribed direction at the boundary, and the problem of characterizing pairs of manifolds which are cobordant in this sense was considered by Reinhart \cite{Reinhart63}.
-We discuss this in \autoref{Existence of Lorentzian cobordisms}.

 When geometrical conditions are imposed, it is significantly more difficult to construct Lorentzian cobordisms which are not diffeomorphic to $S \times [0, 1]$ for some manifold $S$.
 There are two classical results about the non-existence of nontrivial Lorentzian cobordisms under certain hypotheses: In 1967 it was shown by Geroch \cite{Geroch67} that nontrivial Lorentzian cobordisms can exist only if they contain closed timelike curves, and in 1977 it was shown by Tipler \cite{Tipler77} that nontrivial Lorentzian cobordisms satisfying certain energy conditions cannot exist.
-It was noted by Borde \cite{Borde94} in 1994 that both of these theorems apply to noncompact but causally compact Lorentzian cobordisms as well, thereby establishing nonexistence of certain Lorentzian cobordisms between noncompact manifolds when geometrical conditions are imposed.

-In contrast to the classical non-existence results, Nardmann \cite{Nardmann} has more recently obtained a positive result: Any cobordism, subject to some topological conditions in low dimensions, which has a Lorentzian metric at all can be endowed with a metric satisfying the strong geometrical condition known as the ''dominant energy condition''.
-However, they are only ''weak Lorentzian cobordisms'' in the sense that the boundary is not spacelike.

-The paper \cite{Yodzis72} is concerned with explicit constructions of Lorentzian cobordisms using Morse theory.
-The related paper \cite{Yodzis73} constructs nontrivial Lorentzian cobordism-like objects satisfying certain causality and energy conditions.
-However, the latter paper does not require the cobordisms to satisfy the compactness assumptions used elsewhere, and so the the problem considered there is completely different than the problem considered by Geroch and Tipler.